KeaganKozlowski/python-course/Session 3/PowerPoints/While Loop Examples/While loops.md

 # While loop examples
-#### This PowerPoints contains examples of while loops, what their usecases are and why they are useful
+#### This file contains examples of while loops, what their usecases are and why they are useful
 ## Example 1

 ## Example 2